Graduate Application Instructions

 - Two letters of recommendation required (at least one academic reference)

 Cinema & Media Studies MA & PhD, Media Arts + Practice PhD

 - Three letters of recommendation required (at least one academic reference)

 Peter Stark Producing

 Three letters of recommendation required.
 Rather than letters, recommenders are to complete each section of the “SlideRoom Recommendation Form” including the information about the recommender and the confidential questions about the applicant.
 The recommender should not upload a letter.
 Uploaded letters will not be read.

 Recommendations should come from diverse sources.
 Two from the same job or internship count as only one.
 You should ask no more than one academic recommender.
 These are least helpful to us, and therefore to you.
 Recommenders should know you well and be familiar with your work, commitment, and achievements.
 Do not ask for recommendations from relatives.

-- Animation + Digital Arts MFA, Cinematic Arts (Media Arts, Games & Health) MA, Film & Television Production MFA, Interactive Media MFA, Writing for Screen & Television MFA
+- Animation + Digital Arts MFA, Cinematic Arts (Media Arts, Games & Health) MA, Film & Television Production MFA, Expanded Animation MFA, Interactive Media MFA, Game Design and Development MS, Writing for Screen & Television MFA

 All applicants are required to submit supplemental materials via the SlideRoom Application.
 Please be sure to submit the correct SlideRoom Application for the program you intend to apply for and your incoming status.
 You may find specific SlideRoom Application requirements for your program below.